P2Pvalue/jetpad/README.md

   npm install <dependency> --save
 ```

-The project's layout is initially based in [AngularClass starter](https://github.com/AngularClass/angular2-webpack-starter).
+The project's layout is based in [AngularClass starter](https://github.com/AngularClass/angular2-webpack-starter).
 The configuration is hosted completely under ```config``` folder of the project.
 There are three types of configuration: *dev*, *prod* and *test*.
 Also there is a configuration for unit test managed by *Karma* and E2E tests based in protractor.

-(TODO: upgrade project layout)

 ### Bootstrap